 Fermentrics analysis has been commercially available to nutritionists in North America for just over 18 months.
 In that time, thousands of feedstuffs and TMR samples have been analyzed for analytes such as rates of carbohydrate digestion and yield of microbial biomass.
 These data have helped nutritionists better understand digestion kinetics of feeds in herds with excellent performance and as a diagnostic tool to fine-tune rations in herds struggling for production.

-To further enhance the accuracy, precision and field utility of Fermentrics, RFS Technologies and Dairyland Laboratories organized and convened the first meeting of the Fermentrics Advisory Board on March 9th.
+To further enhance the accuracy, precision and field utility of Fermentrics, Fermentrics Technologies Inc. and Dairyland Laboratories organized and convened the first meeting of the Fermentrics Advisory Board on March 9th.
 Members of the Fermentrics advisory board include:

 - Jay Johnston, President, RFS Technologies